 The lyrics to “Take Me Out To The Ball Game”, a song sung at nearly every major league baseball game, are telling: Root, root root for the home team, if they don’t win it’s a shame.
 But why?
-What if they’re a bunch of jerks?
+What if the home team is a bunch of jerks?
 Or if they’re a lousy team?
 It’s only a shame if they lost unfairly.
 The fact that they were home or away should be irrelevant, shouldn’t it?
 At basketball games it’s now standard for the people sitting behind the hoop to wave objects and scream, hoping to distract players on the opposing team.
-At football games fans scream as loud as they can when they other team has the ball, hoping to prevent them from talk to each other about what play to run.
+At football games fans scream as loud as they can when they other team has the ball, hoping to prevent them from talking to each other about what play to run.
 Somewhere along the way rooting for ones own team has warped into to impacting the play of the game itself.
 The Seattle Seahawks even calls their fans the 12th man, an extra player helping the team.
 It’s great to see a team honor their supporters, but it’s also weird for fans to become part of the game.

-Today I root only for close games.
+Today I root mostly for close games.
 I don’t care much for any team.
 Mostly I want to see everyone play well.
 I want to watch the height of the sport.
 I want to see a game that will live on in all of the player’s memories for being the greatest game they played, something a blowout win never provides.
 I like certain players, and occasionally, find connections to certain teams, but it rarely runs deep or lasts long.
 To fans of teams this makes me a traitor, but I prefer to see my love of competition transcending my interest in any particular team.

 Like fans of sports teams, most people adopt the religion of their village and their parents.
 It’s not a choice, in the same way it wasn’t a choice for me to root for the Knicks.
 Religions, like sports fans, are blind to how many equivalently well justified alternative views there are in the world.
 They often rally as much around crushing their rivals as they do honoring their own beliefs, despite there being no championship trophy to compete for.
 Being a fan of anything makes it easy to lose perspective on what you care about and why, which explains why I will never be a fan in the same way again.